kburel/snn-hfo-detection/README.md

 ### Per channel plots
 - **raster**: Classic neuron ID to spike time raster plot.
 On gets drawn when an HFO was detected.
+- **hfo_samples**: Shows interactive analytics for all detected HFO periods in the channel

 ### Per patient plots
 - **mean_hfo_rate**: Plots the mean HFO rates of the channels along with their standard deviation